+June 26, 2012.
 With 48 low-income occupations requiring a license, New Jersey has the 15th largest number required according to a 2012 study by the Institute for Justice.
-Out of 102 common low-income occupations, 47 percent require a license in New Jersey.
+Out of 102 common low-income

 A 2012 report by Alexander Shalom of the ACLU-NJ and George C. Thomas III from Rutgers School of Law-Newark found that prosecutors who commit multiple errors are the exception rather than the rule.
 However, the study also found that those outliers can be held accountable only with better systems of training, supervision and discipline.

 The data showed surprising disparities among counties.
 In some lower-volume counties, the proportion of errors found greatly exceeded the same county’s share of convictions.
 Warren County, for example, accounted for 1.4 percent of the statewide convictions but contributed 5.7 percent of the findings of harmful error.
 In other, higher-volume counties, the rate of errors and reversals accounted for less than their expected share in comparison to the county’s convictions.
 For example, Camden County had 6.2 percent of New Jersey’s convictions, but contributed no reversals and only 3.1 percent of the findings of error.

 Paul Tractenberg, ed., New Jersey Goes A-Courting: 10 Legal Cases That Shook the Nation, Rutgers University Press, 2012.